OpenRailAssociation/FOSDEM/README.md

 ## How can I contact you?

-You can reach the devroom's coordinators via email: `railways-devroom-devroom-manager (at) fosdem.org`
+You can reach the devroom's coordinators by opening a thread on the [discussions board](https://github.com/OpenRailAssociation/FOSDEM/discussions).

 The current coordinators are listed on the top of this file.